egose/egose/mkdocs/egose-acl/options/model-options.md

 ### permissionField

 The `permissionField` option specifies the name of the object field that is used to set the model permissions in the Mongoose document or document object.
-By default, it is set to `_permissions`.
+It will use the value from the [`default model router options - permissionField`](../default-model-options/#permissionfield) if it is not explicitly defined.

 ```ts
 import egose from '@egose/acl';